-As of November 21, 2022, yes, you can still buy NMN over-the-counter, as well as NR, which so far has not been reevaluated by the FDA.
+If you want to take NMN, as of November 21, 2022 you can still buy NMN over-the-counter, as well as NR, which so far has not been reevaluated by the FDA.

 But, as I said earlier, Amazon, Walmart, and probably others will discontinue selling it soon, so stock up now.

 Be careful about which NMN product you choose.
 Select a brand that’s been around for some number of years, and tests its product for quality and contamination.